Rules

 A successful double play is performed in three main parts:

-1. A ground ball is cleanly fielded by an eligible infielder (the fielding player).
+- A ground ball is cleanly fielded by an eligible infielder (the fielding player).

-2. The ball is tossed or thrown to another player (the receiving player) standing on second base.
+- The ball is tossed or thrown to another player (the receiving player) standing on second base.

 An outfielder who is not considered to be an eligible infielder is still allowed to be a part of double plays as the receiving player, but they cannot be the fielding player (step 1).

-• The fielding player may perform an “unassisted” double play if he is on or near the base when the ball is fielded.
+The fielding player may perform an “unassisted” double play if he is on or near the base when the ball is fielded.
 At this point, he also becomes the receiving player.

-• If the initial ground ball is bobbled in any fashion, the fielder can still complete the out at home like normal, but the possibility for a double play is negated.
+If the initial ground ball is bobbled up in any fashion, the fielder can still complete the out at home like normal, but the possibility for a double play is negated.
 If the throw or toss to the receiving player at second base is dropped or bobbled, all runners are safe and the batter is credited with an infield single.
 To be clear, this is a stricter bobble interpretation than normal ground balls.

-• Successful double plays will always record an out for the lead, forced runner.
+Successful double plays will always record an out for the lead, forced runner.
 For example, with the bases loaded and less than two outs, a successful double play will record an out at home and an out at first for the batter.
 The remaining ghost runners will reside at second and third base.

 Triple Plays

-A successful triple play is performed in four main parts:
+A successful triple play is performed in four main

-1. A groundball is cleanly fielded by an eligible infielder (the fielding player).
+- A groundball is cleanly fielded by an eligible infielder (the fielding player).

-3. The fielder on third base (whether that's the initial fielder or his teammate) must then throw to second base where another fielder (the second receiving player) is positioned to receive the throw, similar to how a double play is turned.
+- The fielder on third base (whether that's the fielding player or the first receiving player) must then throw to second base where any other fielder (the second receiving player) is positioned to receive the throw, similar to how a double play is turned.
 This second receiver must cleanly catch the ball thrown from third.

 As with double plays, an outfielder who is not considered to be an eligible infielder is allowed to be a part of triple plays as either receiving player, but they cannot be the fielding player (step 1).